 The Internship Program at the Australian Embassy in Jakarta provides a unique opportunity for postgraduate students to gain valuable international relations experience working in Australia’s largest overseas post.
 As strategic partners, Indonesia and Australia enjoy an extensive framework of cooperation and interns will gain first-hand experience in strengthening this partnership.

-Internship positions will be available across a range of disciplines related to the work of the Embassy including; economic and trade, political, corporate, public diplomacy, international development and defence.
+Internship positions will be available across a range of disciplines related to the work of the Embassy including; economic and trade, political, corporate, public diplomacy, international development and education.
 Interns will work closely with Australian officials as well as locally engaged staff.

 Interns will be responsible for a discrete project that is meaningful to both the Embassy and the intern’s learning and development.
 Duties may include:

 - research and reporting on economic, political, agricultural or education issues;

 - supporting public diplomacy campaigns and events;